DrumAccess (Drum Libraries)

 • Easy Navigation: NKS files allow intuitive navigation through sounds and presets, making it easier to explore instrument libraries.

-• Screen Reader Compatibility: Komplete Kontrol keyboards provide voice feedback through Komplete Kontrol software, allowing users to receive audio descriptions of sounds and settings.
+• Screen Reader Compatibility: Komplete Kontrol keyboards provide voice feedback through the Komplete Kontrol software, allowing users to hear audio previews of presets before loading and to have parameters spoken aloud.

-• Access to a Wide Range of Instruments: Blind musicians can access a vast collection of Arturia instruments,thus enriching their sonic palette and their creative possibilities.
+• Access to a Wide Range of Instruments: Blind musicians can access a vast collection of Arturia instruments, expanding their sound palette and creative possibilities.

-Thanks to the integration of NKS files, Native Instruments Komplete Kontrol keyboards make Arturia virtual instruments more accessible, offering blind musicians a fluid and enriching user experience.
+Through NKS file integration, Native Instruments’ Komplete Kontrol keyboards make Arturia’s virtual instruments more accessible, offering blind musicians a smooth and enriching user experience.

 TRADEMARK DISCLAIMER